-Bullying is defined as intentional repeated negative behaviour, whether verbal, psychological or physical, conducted by an individual or group against others. -Examples of bullying include physical aggression, damage to property, intimidation, isolation, name-calling, cyber-bullying, taunting or identity based bullying, such as, racism, homophobic, transphobic bullying and against those with disabilities or special needs.
-Bullying can take many forms - Child to child; bullying, teacher to child; -intra staff; bullying, parent to staff and; parent to child bullying (including a child other than their own).

--are examples of the areas where bullying may occur.
+Bullying is defined as intentional repeated negative behaviour, whether verbal, psychological or physical, conducted by an individual or group against others.
+Examples of bullying include physical aggression, damage to property, intimidation, isolation, name-calling, cyber-bullying, taunting or identity based bullying, such as, racism, homophobic, transphobic bullying and against those with disabilities or special needs.
+Child to child bullying, teacher to child, intra staff bullying, parent to staff and parent to child bullying (including a child other than their own) are examples of the areas where bullying may occur.